 I bought into this point of view for over a decade.
 However, after I found that the physical evidence actually confirms macro-evolution, I re-evaluated the Day-Age approach.
 As noted earlier in Part 1, this form of Old Earth creationism cannot account satisfactorily for the nature of the fossil record.
 If life did not develop over the ages by evolution according to ordinary physical laws, then the Day-Age proponent is forced to say that God supernaturally created species after species after species, millions of them over hundreds of millions of years, to populate the rock layers in an order that mimics evolutionary expectations.
 That is just not credible.

 Furthermore, indefensible interpretations must be forced on the Genesis text in order to conform the Days to known physical chronology.
 For instance, in Genesis the sun and moon and stars were not made until Day 4, which in the Day-Age approach is millions of years after the earth’s atmosphere and dry land formed.
 That is not physically realistic.
 Day-Age proponents attempt to finesse this problem by proposing that for the first three Days the earth’s atmosphere was nearly opaque with thick clouds.
-During Day 4 the atmosphere cleared, such that for the first time the sun and moon became distinctly visible from the earth’s surface.
+During Day 4 the atmosphere cleared, such that for the first time the sun and moon (which in Ross’s model were actually created on Day 1) became distinctly visible from the earth’s surface.
 However, that is not what the text says.
-The Hebrew words describing the events of Day 4 clearly mean that the sun and moon were “made” then, in the sense of formed or created, not that they “became visible.”
+The Hebrew words describing the events of Day 4 clearly mean that the sun and moon were “made” then, in the sense of formed or created on that day, not that they “became visible” then.

 Also, the Day-Age attempt to minimize Noah’s Flood as a local incident does not comport with the Genesis account of the Flood and the subsequent re-population of the whole world, or at least the whole Middle East, from Noah’s three sons.
 Old Earth Ministries, a fine source of geological facts that counter YE creationism, presents a more flexible version of the Day-Age theory, and is agnostic about macro-evolution.